FluffyBullet/first_template/README.md

 >*Hints, tips and presentation of HTML and CSS used throughout the codes<br>
 example of creating columns within a page<br>
 Understanding use of display:none and visibility:hidden<br>
-Formating layout of contact form*
+Formatting layout of contact form*

 ### Acknowledgements